 HTC provides a wallmount for each of the base stations, so you can screw them into the wall - the setup software even advises you might need a drill.

-The sensors, though, need to be above head height and angled downwards and we don't have any high shelves in the room at all.
+But as the sensors need to be above head height and angled downwards, it presented quite a problem.
+We didn't even have any high shelves in the room to sit them on.

 Luckily, one answer came in the form of a tripod we use for photography, so that was one base station sorted.
 It just about reached above head height.